bleumi/bleumi-pay-sdk-ruby/README.md

 ### Run Sample Code

-The following code generates a payment request to accept payment from the buyer:
+The following code generates an unique checkout URL to accept payment from the buyer:

 ```ruby